aatkin/mobilefood-rest/README.md

 Install
 -------
-*Use "npm install" to install dependencies
+* Use "npm install" to install dependencies
+* Use "npm install --dev" to install development dependencies